cjprice2/CelebrityShortestPathFinder/README.md

 ## How It Works

-1. On startup, the backend uses a prebuilt SQLite database (`celebrity_graph.db`) if present (mounted or downloaded once).
+1. On startup, the backend connects to a MySQL database and loads data from `cast.csv.gz`.
 2. Data loading creates tables and indexes for celebrities, titles, and relationships; the DB is persisted to speed restarts.
-3. Search suggestions come from the SQLite-backed index; selecting a suggestion captures IMDb IDs (`nmXXXXXXX`).
+3. Search suggestions come from the MySQL-backed index; selecting a suggestion captures IMDb IDs (`nmXXXXXXX`).
-4. Shortest paths are computed via bidirectional BFS over the SQLite-backed graph.
+4. Shortest paths are computed via bidirectional BFS over the MySQL-backed graph.
 5. Photos are fetched from TMDB (by IMDb ID) and cached in-memory; failed lookups are cached to avoid repeats.

 ## API Endpoints (used by the frontend)